Tanh-wink/question_generator/readme.md

 \hat{y}_i = y_i*(1 - \alpha) + \frac{\alpha}{K}
 $$

-$y_i$ is the one-hot label vector of the i sample, which dimension is the size of the vocabulary.
+where $y_i$ is the one-hot label vector of the i sample, which dimension is the size of the vocabulary.

 $\alpha$ is the smoothing factor, usually setting 0.1. $K$ is the number of categories， $\hat{y}_i$ is smoothed label vector.